Finding the Ark of the Covenant in Ethiopia

 Despite the countless history channel reruns and eighties classics, the truth lies far from face melting powers, demonic apparitions and fascist new world orders.
 Despite common consensus, the ark is not hidden in secretive military bases, or deep within the Vatican vaults.

 Despite all the fallacy and folklore, the actual truth is just as mysterious as any Hollywood screenwriter could conjure.

-Although it is unknown who managed to transport the ark to Ethiopia, or even how it was moved, reports of the Ark’s godly powers start flowing from the land in the late 1600’s, in the rule of Emperor Iysau, who is reported to have spoken to the ark and had control over it’s devastating potential for destruction and dismay.
+Although it is unknown who managed to transport the ark to Ethiopia, or even how it was moved, reports of the Ark’s powers started flowing from the land in the late 1600s, in the rule of Emperor Iysau, who is reported to have spoken to the ark and had control over its potential for destruction and dismay.

 Visit Axum on these trips